Sin-tel/tokisona/reference.md

 there's no multiplication, division, etc.

 ## logic

-not x
-	| x ala
+	not x | x ala

-	so far, there is no equivalent for 'and', 'or'
+so far, there is no equivalent for 'and', 'or'.

 ## relational operators
 only for nanpa:

-larger than
-`nanpa A la nanpa Pe li suli.` less than
+	A > B | nanpa Pe la nanpa A li suli.
-`nanpa A la nanpa Pe li lili.`
+	A < B | nanpa Pe la nanpa A li lili.

-! note that these are reversed
+! note that these are reversed:

-`nanpa A la nanpa Pe li suli.`
+	nanpa Pe la, nanpa A li suli.
-"considering number A, number B is larger"
+	"considering number B, number A is larger"
-=> B > A
+	=> A > B

 for all types:

-equal
-`nimi A li sama e nimi Pe.`
+	A == B | nimi A li sama e nimi Pe.
-not equal
-`nimi A li sama ala e nimi Pe.` these all evaultuate to a boolean (sona)
+	A != B | nimi A li sama ala e nimi Pe. these all evalutuate to a `sona` (boolean) value.

 ## control flow
 a control block starts eith `e ni:` and is closed with `o pini!`